Computing Lindahl Equilibrium for Public Goods with and without Funding Caps: Introduction

 \subsection{Contributions}

 In the uncapped setting, we prove that the proportional response dynamics converges to a Lindahl equilibrium at a rate of $\log(nm)/t$.
-We show this by developing a new convex program, distinct from the standard Eisenberg--Gale-style program for Nash welfare maximization, and show that applying mirror descent to this program is equivalent to the proportional response dynamics, thereby allowing us to obtain the convergence rate from known results about mirror descent. \footnote{While writing the paper, we became aware that \citet{zhao2023convergence} has recently obtained the same convergence rate bound of $\log(nm)/t$.
+We show this by developing a new convex program, distinct from the standard Eisenberg--Gale-style program for Nash welfare maximization, and then showing that applying mirror descent to this program is equivalent to the proportional response dynamics, thereby allowing us to obtain the convergence rate from known results about mirror descent. \footnote{While writing the paper, we became aware that \citet{zhao2023convergence} has recently obtained the same convergence rate bound of $\log(nm)/t$.
 He obtained the convergence rate via a direct first-order analysis of the multiplicative gradient (MG) method.
 Zhao notes that ``the extraordinary numerical performance of the MG method is rather surprising and somewhat mysterious [because it] is extremely simple''.
-Our results demystify the performance of the dynamics, by showing that it is equivalent to mirror descent, but on a different convex program.} Our new convex program is related to the Eisenberg--Gale-style program through double duality: we show that it can be obtained by taking the dual, introducing new redundant variables, making a change of variable, and performing another dual derivation on this reformulated dual.
+Our results demystify the performance of the dynamics, by showing that it is equivalent to mirror descent, but on a different convex program.} We also show that the dynamics converges to an allocation that approximates the proportional fairness condition as well as the core.